-Over the past few years, web design has been dominated by even, symmetrical blocks, but this is now changing.
+Over the past few years, web design in Hull has been dominated by even, symmetrical blocks, but this is now changing.
 In 2018, asymmetrical designs, with broken grids and overlapping blocks of different sizes will be increasingly popular.

 Breaking out from the organised, predictable designs of the past few years, it’s a good way of providing some interest and differentiating brands from the competition.

 Monochrome and duotone colour palettes are definitely on trend.
 More minimalist monochrome designs can be an excellent option for sites that focus on the functionality.
 They tend to be clean, modern and easy to use.